easybiblabs/oauth2-client-php/docs/index.md

 ## Implementing this client in your app

-The implementations of `AbstractSession` and `TokenRequest` are the heart of this library.
+The implementations of `AbstractSession`, together with `TokenRequest`, are the heart of this library.
 They wrap a Guzzle `Client`, which communicates with the OAuth server.
-They also allows you to attach any number of Guzzle clients to the session, which will thereafter carry the token necessary to make requests against resource servers.
+They also allows you to attach any number of Guzzle clients to the session, which will thereafter have access to the token necessary to make requests against resource servers.

 This is accomplished by creating a second Guzzle `Client` for use with your